 - Tiger Keelback (Rhabdophis tigrinus): This snake, found in East Asia, has a striking pattern of yellow and black markings.
 It is mildly venomous, and it also possesses defensive glands in its neck that secrete a noxious substance when threatened.

-The evolutionary pressures that have shaped the coloration and behavior of these snakes highlight the intricate relationships within ecosystems.
-The need to avoid predation, the drive to secure prey, and the constant competition for resources have all contributed to the diversity of yellow and black snake species.
-By understanding these evolutionary forces, we can gain a deeper appreciation for the natural world.
+The evolutionary pressures that have shaped the coloration and behavior of these snakes highlight the layered relationships within ecosystems.
+Which means the need to avoid predation, the drive to secure prey, and the constant competition for resources have all contributed to the diversity of yellow and black snake species.
+By understanding these evolutionary forces, we can gain a deeper appreciation for the natural world Easy to understand, harder to ignore..

 Trends and Latest Developments